 Sault Ste.
 Marie

 The largest city in Algoma Country, Sault Ste.
 Marie is situated on the St. Marys River, across from their twin sister, Sault Ste.
 Marie, Michigan.
-The St. Marys River rapids is a world renowned fishing spot for pacific salmon, atlantic salmon and rainbow trout.
+The St. Marys River rapids is a world-renowned fishing spot for pacific salmon, Atlantic salmon and rainbow trout.
 Famed writer Ernest Hemingway fished the rapids in the 1950s.
 "The Soo", is known for being Naturally Gifted, as it's a gateway to many outdoor adventures.
 The city itself is home to many attractions and heritage sites: Agawa Canyon Tour Train, Canadian Bushplane Heritage Centre, Ermatinger•Clergue National Historic Site, Sault Ste.
 Museum, Art Gallery of Algoma, Sault Ste.
-Marie Canal National Historic Site of Canada, Mill Market and much more.
-The city is well known for it's delicious Italian cuisine, pizza parlours and dining experiences, offers many shopping centres and boutiques, festivals and it's close proximity to outdoor adventures like hiking, kayaking, canoeing, and touring.
+Marie Canal National Historic Site of Canada, Mill Market and more.
+The city is well known for its delicious Italian cuisine, pizza parlours and dining experiences.
+Find many shopping centres and boutiques, festivals and its close proximity to outdoor adventures like hiking, kayaking, canoeing, and touring.

 Learn more: www.saulttourism.com

 Wawa (Michipicoten) is on Samuel de Champlain's 1632 map, making it one of the oldest place names.
 One of the things that visitors remember most about Wawa is their famous Wawa Goose Monument, which has proudly welcomed visitors since the early 1960s.
 The town itself has a rich history and has been many places to many people: Indigenous settlements, a fur trading post, logging camps, gold and iron ore mining.
 Wawa is now a hub for wilderness adventures with incredible fishing, hunting, hiking, paddling and touring experiences.